enkidevs/curriculum/devops/docker/docker/docker-platform.md

 Any Docker container can run on any server that has the Docker daemon installed, regardless of the underlying operating system.

+---
+## Practice

-PQ: What do the Docker daemon and Docker CLI use to communicate?
+What do the Docker daemon and Docker CLI use to communicate? ???

-Answers: Docker REST API, Docker SOAP API, Docker channels, Docker Objects
-Correct: Docker REST API
+* Docker REST API
+* Docker SOAP API
+* Docker channels
+* Docker Objects

+---
+## Revision

-RQ: The two main parts of the Docker architecture are the ??? and the ???
+The two main parts of the Docker architecture are the ??? and the ???

-Answers: Docker CLI, Docker daemon, Docker Object, Docker container
+* Docker CLI
-Correct: Docker CLI, Docker daemon
+* Docker daemon
+* Docker Object
+* Docker container